siffiejoe/lua-amalg/README.md

 You can also embed the main script of your application in the merged Lua code as well.
 Of course the embedded Lua modules can be `require`'d in the main script.
-The main script is specified as a file name or path, not a module name (it isn't a module after all).
+The main script is specified as a filename or path, not a module name (it isn't a module after all).
 (It *could* be a module, but in that case the amalgamation file has to be `require`'d before the other embedded modules become available!)

     lua amalg.lua -o out.lua -s main.lua module1 module2

-If you want the original file names and line numbers to appear in error messages, you have to activate debug mode.
+If you want the original filenames and line numbers to appear in error messages, you have to activate debug mode.
 This will require slightly more memory, however.